Mehm3tAk1f/ai-bootcamp-exercises/SOLUTION.md

 **Your approach:** _Describe what you did and why._

 I handled file I/O and pure-Python word-frequency keyword extraction.
 Later added LLM analysis per document.
 I saved it to a file and also created a report.
 I added fault tolerance and resumable incremental processing.
-I am still not done with the last function of the advanced level.
+I added a comparison report that clusters documents by keyword similarity and includes confidence notes about the analysis.

 **If you completed BASE:** How did you handle stop-word removal in keyword extraction?
 What list did you use and would you change it?